-Term workAssessment: At least 08 Experiments including 02 simulations covering entire given during the -Laboratory session wise". syllabus must be batch Computation/simulation-based experiments are also encouraged.
+Term workAssessment: At least 10 Experiments including 02 simulations covering entire syllabus must be given during the -Laboratory session batch wise".
+Computation/simulation-based experiments are also encouraged.
 The experiments should be students centric and attempt should be made to make experiments more meaningful, interesting and innovative.
 Application oriented one mini-project can be conducted for maximum batch of four students.
 Term work assessment must be based on the overall performance of the student with every experiments/tutorials and mini-projects (if included) are graded from time to time.